levanthach/baas/README.md

 # baas
 Baas.vn
 Back up and services.
-We are proviced backup services
+We are provided backup services